fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_000.md

 or being strung along to provide proof that may or may not be possible to get.

-## How long does it typically take to advance from junior to senior roles?
+## How long does it typically take to advance from junior to senior?

 The industry has a lot of varying opinions on what it means to be a senior.
 The range that is most common is between 4 - 8 years